 You can utilize this garlic in various delicacies, such as vinaigrettes (a salad dressing), salads, roasted, and even stir-fried dishes.
 This ingredient is good to eat raw or cooked.
 Because of the mild taste, Elephant garlic is unsuitable for replacing others.

-The giant cloves of this garlic create favorable conditions for you to peel and prepare when cooking.
-Moreover, Elephant garlic is an ideal option if you are getting rid of the strong garlic flavor.
+The giant cloves of this garlic make it easy to peel and prepare for cooking.
+Elephant garlic is an ideal option if you want some spices not as pungent as normal garlic.

 Ordinary garlic Vs. Elephant garlic: Which tastes better?